A smooth complex rational affine surface with uncountably many real forms

-The complex rational affine surface constituting a closed fibre $p_{\C}^{-1}(\alpha)$ of the fibration in Theorem~\ref{thm: new main theorem}~\ref{item: main theorem, 1} with $\alpha \in \C \smallsetminus \{0,1\}$ can be given explicitly as the blow-up of $\A^2_{\C}$ in the points $(0,0)$, $(1,i)$, $(\alpha, \alpha i)$, $(1,-i)$ and $(\alpha, -\alpha i)$, with the strict transforms of the lines $x=-iy$ and $x=iy$ removed, see Definition~\ref{def: W_alpha,beta} and Section~\ref{section: closed fibres are pairwise isomorphic}.
-Such an affine surface can be completed by a linear chain of smooth rational curves and is thus called a \emph{Gizatullin surface} (see Section~\ref{section: moduli}) --- in this case, the curves are the strict transforms of $x=-iy$ and $x=iy$ as well as the line at infinity.
+The complex rational affine surface constituting a closed fibre $p_{\C}^{-1}(\alpha)$ of the fibration in Theorem~\ref{thm: new main theorem}~\ref{item: main theorem, 1} with $\alpha \in \C \smallsetminus \{0,1\}$ can be given explicitly as the blow-up of $\A^2_{\C}$ in the points $(0,0)$, $(1,0)$, $(\alpha, 0)$, $(0,1)$ and $(0,\alpha)$, with the strict transforms of the lines $x=0$ and $y=0$ removed, see Section~\ref{subsec: first}.
+Such an affine surface can be completed by a linear chain of smooth rational curves and is thus called a \emph{Gizatullin surface} (see Section~\ref{section: moduli}) --- in this case, the curves are the strict transforms of $x=0$ and $y=0$ as well as the line at infinity.
 In fact, the results in this text were first obtained using the description of the automorphism group of the Gizatullin surface given in~\cite{MR3340326} by Blanc and Dubouloz.
-Via the correspondence between real forms, real structures and the automorphism group (see Section~\ref{section: preliminaries}), explicit inequivalent real structures giving the nonisomorphic real forms can be obtained from the ``huge'' automorphism group of this surface; to keep this paper self-contained and since the surface we work with is even easier to describe, we changed the exposition.

 Most likely, the real forms we exhibit in this article are by far not all one can construct, so it would be interesting to determine:

 \begin{question} Are there real forms of a closed fibre of $p_{\C}$ other than $p^{-1}(\alpha)$ for $\alpha \in \R \smallsetminus \{0,1\}$, and can one find some not birationally diffeomorphic to $p^{-1}(\alpha)$? \end{question}